 Especially near the coast, a storm surge of rising waters may drive marsh birds up and out of their habitat.
 Seaside sparrows, rails, and others are at great risk after they’re flooded out of the marshes.
 Birds that nest on beaches and barrier islands, like terns, plovers, and black skimmers, are especially vulnerable to hurricanes early in the season.
 By late summer their young will be flying strongly enough to escape, but if a storm makes landfall before midsummer, many nests, eggs, and young birds will be washed away.

 Destruction of habitat does affect local wildlife long after a storm passes.
 When a major hurricane thunders through, forests and marshes may take years to recover.
 But the results aren’t always all bad.
 Sometimes a storm that knocks out a few trees will open up a forest and make it more diverse, allowing for more variety of birdlife.
+These photos of beautiful birds are what every ornithologist needs.

 Migrants over open water